 They moved through the early exchanges without trouble, only for Prior to drive wildly at the first delivery with the second new ball, bowled by Vernon Philander, and present Kallis with a sharp chance at second slip.

-Bairstow, who played an integral role in hauling England back into the match on day two, again looked fluent, leaving well and driving on both sides of the wicket.
+Bairstow, who played an integral role in again looked fluent, leaving well and driving on both sides of the wicket.

 After Broad popped a catch to short-leg off Dale Steyn, Bairstow found a willing ally in the aggressive Swann, but was stifled by some tight bowling, spending 43 minutes in the nineties.